omernaeem/RFUAV/readme.md

 # The RFUAV DATASET
 ## Abstract
-The official repository of our paper: "RFUAV: A Benchmark Dataset for Unmanned Aerial Vehicle Detection and Identification".
-RFUAV provides a comprehensive benchmark dataset include Radio-Frequency Based (RF-Based) drone detection and identification datasets.
+The official repository for our paper, *"RFUAV: A Benchmark Dataset for Unmanned Aerial Vehicle Detection and Identification"*, can be accessed here.
+RFUAV offers a comprehensive benchmark dataset for Radio-Frequency (RF)-based drone detection and identification.

-We also provide the raw data used to generate the spectrum. it includes 35 of different types of drone under high signal-to-noise ratio (SNR).
-This dataset is available to all researchers who use RF data to analyze drones.
-You can analyze the data through Deep Learning methods we provided or any traditional signal processing methods like Decode, Demodulation, and FFT.
-The detailed information about file size (The total amount of data for each drone), SNR (The highest SNR in each set of data) and Middle frequency (The middle frequency set when collecting each drone) of the dataset is shown in the following figure.
+In addition to the dataset, we provide the raw data used to generate the spectral information, which includes recordings from 35 different types of drones under high signal-to-noise ratio (SNR) conditions.
+This dataset is available to all researchers working with RF data for drone analysis.
+Researchers can apply the deep learning methods we have provided, or use traditional signal processing techniques such as decoding, demodulation, and FFT.

+Detailed information about the dataset, including file sizes (total data volume for each drone), SNR (the highest SNR for each dataset), and the middle frequency (the central frequency used during data collection for each drone), is provided in the figure below.

   ![pic.1](./abstract/FSM.png)

-We analyzed property of each drone in the dataset include: Frequency Hopping signal bandwidth (FHSBW), Frequency Hopping Signal Duration time (FHSDT), Video Transmitted Signal Bandwidth (VSBW), Frequency Hopping Signal Duty Cycle (FHSDC), and Frequency Hopping Signal pattern period (FHSPP).
-And plotted their distribution as shown below.
-More detailed information is presented in our paper.
+We analyzed the properties of each drone in the dataset, including: Frequency Hopping Signal Bandwidth (FHSBW), Frequency Hopping Signal Duration Time (FHSDT), Video Transmitted Signal Bandwidth (VSBW), Frequency Hopping Signal Duty Cycle (FHSDC), and Frequency Hopping Signal Pattern Period (FHSPP).
+The distributions of these properties are plotted below.
+More detailed information can be found in our paper.

   ![pic.2](./abstract/FVFPP.png)

 with the RFUAV you can achieve:

   ![detect drone signals and drone identification on the raw IQ data directly](https://github.com/kitoweeknd/RFUAV/blob/dev/abstract/example.gif)

 ## 1.Quick start
 <details>
-<summary>installtion</summary>
+<summary>Installtion</summary>

     pip install -r requirements.txt

 </details>

 <details>
-<summary>inference with utils.benchmark </summary>
+<summary>Classify the drone with utils.benchmark </summary>

     python inference.py

 </details>
 <details>
-<summary>quick train using resnet50 on a small dataset </summary>
+<summary>Quick train using resnet50 on a small dataset </summary>

     python train.py